pat-s/Website/content/files/r_server_user_guide.md

   x-systemd.after=network-online.target   0 00
 ```

-On any Ubuntu derivate it would be as follows (fuse v2.9)
+On any Debian derivate (e.g. Ubuntu) it would look as follows (fuse v2.9)

 ```bash
 sshfs#patrick@141.35.159.150:/        /mnt/mccoy          fuse